 “Jesus receives her ministrations and recognizes them as indicative of a profoundly altered attitude.
 Her act of devotion represents her best effort to express her newly awakened response to God’s grace.
 Whether her past actions have been the result of lust, need, manipulation or defiance, she has been transformed by the power of divine love.”[viii]

-Jesus celebrated her transformation, how her love flowed out of a profound gratitude.
+Jesus celebrated her transformation.
+Recognizing how her love flowed out of her profound gratitude.

-He confronts Simon about his lack of genuine hospitality and grace, and condemns his judgmental stance.[x]
-But Simon remains unrepentant, and unforgiven.
+Jesus confronts Simon about his lack of hospitality and grace, condemning his judgmental attitude.[x]
+But Simon’s heart remains hard and unyielding.

-So one wonders.
-Which of the characters in this narrative – an onlooker, invited guest, Simon, the woman, or Jesus – are you and I most alike.
+So, I wonder.
+Which of the people in this narrative – the onlooker, invited guest, Simon, the woman or Jesus – am I most like?
+Are you most like?

 Honestly, I see a bit of my self in each of them.

-I can be one of the inner group, an invited guest.
+I can be one the invited guests and part of the inner group.
 Also silent.
 Also watching.

 I can be Simon.
-A self-righteous sinner, who can be quick to criticize and judge others.
+The self-righteous sinner who can be quick to criticize and judge others.
 Who can struggle to offer and hold sufficient grace and forgiveness.
 Often lacking in sincere repentance.
-And so distracted by my own thoughts and sin, that I can also miss seeing Jesus, even when He is right in front of me.
+Being so distracted by my own sinful thoughts that I can miss seeing Jesus, even when he is right in front of me.

 I am the woman.
 Also a sinner.
-But a sinner whose heart is being transformed by Jesus’ amazing love.
-So overwhelmed by His love that I too can weep for the pure joy of it.
-My heart bursting wide open with thanksgiving and praise as His lavish grace shines into and through me.
+Whose heart is gradually being transformed.
+So overwhelmed by Jesus’ generous love that I can weep for the pure joy of it.
+And as his lavish grace washes through and over me – my heart explodes with praise.